 —South Africa’s climate is temperate at year-end, so explore the wineries, take in Cape Town’s culture, and stay for the Cape Minstrel Carnival, which celebrates freedom after the abolition of slavery.

-–The devaluation of the pound from the “leave” vote has made London a big draw this year.
+–London remains a big draw.
 There are fantastic exhibits through year-end at the Tate and the National Gallery.

 —Los Angeles is always a good idea, and if you’re a foodie in search of warm weather, this is a great spot.
 You could split your time between Shutters on the Beach in Santa Monica and the Beverly Wilshire in Beverly Hills (ask for a room in the original wing and check out the private terrace at the LV store on Rodeo Drive) – you can indulge in great shopping, dining and people-watching in one fell swoop.